 Yes, an integrated report may be prepared in response to existing compliance requirements.
-For example, an organization may be required by local law to prepare a management commentary or other report that provides context for its financial statements.
-If that report also meets the requirements of the International <IR> Framework, it can be considered an integrated report.
-If the report is required to include information beyond that required by the <IR> Framework, the report can still be considered an integrated report, provided that other information does not obscure the concise information required by the <IR> Framework.
+For example, an organisation may be required by local law to prepare a management commentary or other report that provides context for its financial statements.
+If that report also meets the requirements of the Integrated Reporting Framework, it can be considered an integrated report.
+If the report is required to include information beyond that required by the Integrated Reporting Framework, the report can still be considered an integrated report, provided that other information does not obscure the concise information required by the Integrated Reporting Framework.

 In general, narrative reports such as the directors’ report, management commentary, management’s discussion and analysis, and operating and financial review supplement the financial statements and provide contextual information.
 This information, provided through the eyes of management or directors, helps users of the financial statements understand the effects of transactions and other events on the organization’s economic resources and the claims against it.

 An integrated report goes further than providing context to the financial statements, requiring a broader multi-capitals perspective, over a longer time horizon, to better communicate how value is created.

 The main differences between the two report forms, in terms of purpose, audience and scope are as summarized below.